HexxCon/HexRecon/README.md

 # HexRecon
  Personal recon script for subdomain enumeration.

- Used on DigitalOcean Ubuntu 20.04 Droplet.
+ Used on DigitalOcean Ubuntu 20.04 Droplet as root.

 # Usage